zju3dv/Diffuman4D/README.md

 ```

 > [!tip]
-> nerfstudio use the OpenGL/Blender coordinate convention for cameras.
+> Nerfstudio uses the OpenGL/Blender coordinate convention for cameras.
 If you need the Colmap/OpenCV coordinate convention, please flip the Y and Z axes of the `transform_matrix`.
 For more details, see the [nerfstudio documentation](https://docs.nerf.studio/quickstart/data_conventions.html).

 ### Custom Data Processing